EtanHey/Portfolio/Portfolio/01 - Mongo db tasks app - Or & Etan/README.md

 2)MONGODB_URI={your mongoDB connection link};

-open public -> index.html
+turn on live server, and head over to: `http://localhost:3000/`

-turn on live server, sign up.
+sign up.

 log in.